vscode-neovim/vscode-neovim/README.md

 * ```gF``` is mapped to ```editor.action.revealDefinition``` (VSCode shortcut: ```F12```)
 * ```<C-w>gF``` is mapped to ```editor.action.revealDefinitionAside``` (original vim command - open new tab and go to the file under cursor, but vscode/vim window/tabs metaphors are completely different, so it's useful to do slighlty different thing here)

-## Determining if running through vscode in your init.vim
+## Determining if running in vscode in your init.vim

 This should do the trick:
 ```vim